imulab/go-scim/mongo/v2/README.md

 The module utilizes the atomicity of MongoDB and safely performs modification operations without explicitly locking the resource. `Replace` and `Delete` operations would only perform data modification if the `id` and `meta.version` fields matches the record in MongoDB.
-If no match was found, a `preCondition` error is returned to indicate some current process must have modified the resource in between.
+If no match was found, a `conflict` error is returned to indicate some current process must have modified the resource in between.

 ### Projection